bamboocreative/baysidechurch/wp-content/plugins/threewp-broadcast/readme.txt

 Translated categories and tags are untested as of 2013-07-17.

 == Changelog ==

+= 2.8 20131109 =
+* New: Attachments are attributed to the original author, instead of the person doing the broadcasting.
+* New: Database maintenace admin tab.
+Experimental.
+Make a backup first.
+Has help text.
+* Code: Broadcast data table has unique row numbers.

+= 2.7 20131101 =
+* New: All-links in post overview.
+* New: Linked posts can be deleted, trashed, restored and unlinked.
+* Fix: Settings are ajaxified again.
+* Fix: Group selection works again.
+* Fix: No more warnings when using empty custom field blacklist / whitelists.
+* Advanced Custom Fields plugin is now available in the premium pack.

 = 2.6 20131028 =
 * Fix: Broadcasted featured image is attached to post if necessary.